8059blank/8059blank.github.io/_posts/hackac/2023-09-12-HACK@AC Information.md

 There will be 2 divisions with separate prize pools: Secondary school Category and JC/Poly/ITE Category.

-**Prizes (for each division):**
+**Prizes (Secondary division):**
 * 1st Place: $500
 * 2nd Place: $300
 * 3rd Place: $200

+**Prizes (JC/Poly/ITE division):**
+* 1st Place: $500
+* 2nd Place: $300
+* 3rd Place: $200

-*Note: ACS (Independent) Students are not eligible for prizes*
+*Note: ACS (Independent) students are not eligible for prizes*

+Categories include Crypto, Forensics, Miscellaneous, Programming, Reverse Engineering, Web and Pwn.

 ## Workshop Details

-Workshops will be conducted prior to the HACK@AC CTF for ACS Students.
-These workshops will also be recorded and uploaded for interested participants.
+A training workshop will be conducted prior to the HACK@AC CTF for all participants, alongside training challenges to complement the lessons.
+These workshops will also be recorded and uploaded.

 **Workshop Details**
-* **Date:** 23 February 2024 (4:00pm - 7:50pm)
+* **Date:** 23 February 2024 (4:00pm - 8:00pm)
-* **Venue**: Online on Microsoft Teams
+* **Venue**: Online on YouTube stream

+Categories covered: Crypto, Web and Pwn

 ## Finale Details

-A week after the competition, a in-person finale will be held consisting of sponsorship talks, challenge walkthroughs, a prize presentation, and a buffet lunch.
-Participants will also have the chance to participate in trivia quizzes, offering the opportunity to win enticing prizes.
-Additionally, attendees will receive ACS and HACK@AC collectibles upon registration.
+One week after the competition, an in-person finale will be held, alongside challenge walkthroughs, prize presentation and a buffet lunch.
+Additionally, all participants will receive limited-edition HACK@AC collectibles!

 **Finale Details**
 * **Date:** 2 March 2024 (9:00am - 2:00pm)